top of page

 • Plum tomato sauce, preferably made with San Marzano tomatoes (a plum tomato species which are deliciously juicy and have a robust red colour and a dense texture being nurtured by the rich volcanic soil of Vesuvio and ripen under the Mediterranean sun)

-My tweak here is all about yeast and how to make it activate faster.
-And fast activation will not happen with fresh yeast so we opt for dried.
+Secret #1: As we cannot achieve fast yeast activation using fresh yeast, we opt for dry.
 We have 2 types of dried yeast, active dried and fast (or easy) baking.
 Using active or fresh yeast and shortening the fermentation time because you are in a hurry, will most likely find the yeast being activated in your stomach giving you burns and burpings; not good at all.
 But fast dried yeast (other commercial names are ‘easy bake’, ‘instant', 'quick yeast’, ‘fast action’) activates much faster and can be used almost instantly.

-Apart from yeast, if you are a serious pizza lover like myself, I recommend getting a pizza baking stone that will give you a nice even-baked and crusty base.
-And if you are a pizza addict/pizza pro and looking for getting to the next level, better check something like a portable Ooni wood-fired oven for your balcony or back yard ;-)
+Secret #3: Apart from yeast and flour, if you are a serious pizza lover like myself, I recommend getting a pizza baking stone that will give you a nice even-baked and crusty base.
+And if you are a pizza addict/pizza pro and looking to get to the next level, better check something like a portable Ooni wood-fired oven for your balcony or backyard ;-) and read my "how to make the perfect Neapolitan dough for outdoor oven" masterclass post to up your game.

 Recipe